John Allison (comics): Biography

 Allison started creating webcomics in 1998 with Bobbins, a series which ran on Keenspot.
 He ended Bobbins in 2002, later saying that he had fallen out of love with the rough and ready nature of 'Bobbins', and at the same time started a new comic, Scary Go Round.
 Then, in 2009, he ended Scary Go Round and started Bad Machinery.
 In an interview, Allison said that he ended Scary Go Round because "the work I was doing was becoming somewhat uninspired.
 I had a lot of characters that I didn't care about, and I was making whole runs of strips about characters that people didn't really like...
 I had lost perspective and direction.
 I was also losing readers for the last year and it was evident that changes had to be made."

 Allison described Scary Go Round as "a comic that I've been making since 2002.
 It started off as a comic about barmaids Tessa and Rachel, then it became more about Shelley Winters and her bizarre escapades.
 In recent times it is kind of a split between the Shelley Show and Tackleford Grammar School.
 It's always evolving."
 Bad Machinery focuses on several of those grammar school children, now teenage detectives.

 In 2013, Allison pitched a spin-off from Scary Go Round, Giant Days, to Boom!
 Box, a newly formed imprint of Boom!
 Studios for established artists outside the comics industry.
 The series follows three young women—Esther de Groot, Susan Ptolemy and Daisy Wooton—who share a hall of residence at the University of Sheffield.
 The series began as a six-issue limited run, and was then picked up as an ongoing series.
 In 2016, Giant Days was nominated for two Eisner Awards and three Harvey Awards, with a fourth Harvey nomination for Lissa Treiman's work on the comic.
 In 2019, it won two Eisner Awards, for Best Continuing Series and Best Humor Publication.
 It concluded later that year with a special over-sized issue.

 The success of Giant Days led to further work with independent presses.
 Allison went on to write the series By Night for Boom!
-Studios, and is now writing and drawing Steeple for Dark Horse Comics.
+Studios, and both wrote and illustrated Steeple for Dark Horse Comics.

+In 2024, Allison published a Conan the Barbarian webcomic on his website.
+Despite the character being public domain in the UK, he received a cease-and-desist from Conan Properties International, the holders of the Conan IP rights in the United States.
+This caused Allison to cease publication of the webcomic, saying that he did not "have the time or the energy to contest this."